squeakyflamingo/write-ups/thm/geolocatingimages.md

 The tower looks a bit like the Eiffel tower in Paris and therefore the river may be the Seine.

-Now open a map of your choice and try to locate the images view in *Meudon forest- south-west of Paris*.\
+Now open a map of your choice and try to locate the images view in the *forest- south-west of Paris*.\
-On Gogle maps you will find, as a marked point of interest, the *Paris Observatory*.\
+On Google maps you will find an interesting *point of interest*.\
-Find it on Wikipedia and find out which facility is shown in the current image, combine it with what you already know and you have the answer.
+Find its Wikipedia atricel and figure out which facility is shown in image 3, combine it with some intel from maps and you have the answer.

 <details>
     <summary>